openstax/napkin-notes/phil/server-names.md

 - Why `archive-qa` instead of `qa-archive`?

 # Naming suggestions

+(wouldn't have to move wholesale to this format :smile:)

 - `master.tutor.openstax` instead of `tutor-dev.openstax`
   - clear that it updates when master updates